semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 description: "With this rule, Semgrep matches all pieces of code captured by the focus metavariables."
 ---

-# Using multiple focus metavariables
+# Using multiple focus metavariables with set union semantics

 Semgrep matches all pieces of code captured by focus metavariables when you specify them in a rule.
 Include the metavariables that you want to focus on by specifying each in a YAML list.